 I had two options:

 - Purchase a new cabinet that was my style but may not hold up over the years

-- Thrift a solid wood buffet & refinish it to my liking
+- Thrift a solid wood piece of furniture & paint it black

 When we moved into our new home, I made a promise to bring quality pieces into the house.
 This includes furniture and artwork I hang on the walls.
 New home, new me (or something like that)!
 With this in mind, I decided to go thrift shopping.